Klumpito/jdraw/README.md

 Last Commit: 5b87054

 Each `Figure` now can add it's own handles.
 Each handle has a set direction, which can change if the figure gets mirrored.

+##Assignment 5 - Grids
+Last Commit: 6003806

+Honestly I only added grids, and they do kinda work, and registered them.
+But some how the thing thinks: "Hey it would be very interessting to work differently, like not displaying the special handle cursor, even though I request it.".
+Anyway the `SnapGrid` simply implements the `DrawGrid` and is passed called on request via the Edit menu.

+I litterly have no clue why it now deciedes not to display the different cursours or not move at all.
+All I implemented was the snapping to points!